 Italian Wedding Soup

-Italian Wedding Soup is incredibly comforting soup bade with vegetable base, mouthwatering meatballs, tender small pasta, and nutritious leafy greens.
+Italian Wedding Soup is incredibly comforting soup with phenomenal flavors all in about an hour!
+The flavors come from the marriage of a seared vegetable base, flavorful chicken stock, mouthwatering meatballs, tender small pasta, and nutritious leafy greens.

 5 from 2 votes